 9. Keep screen sizes in mind

 Your thumbnail should look good on a variety of screens.
-Make sure your text is readable and your image is clear even on small screens and scaled down.
+Make sure your text is readable and your image is clear even on small screens and when scaled down.
 Your best bet is to create multiple video thumbnails in several sizes to see what works best.
 You also may want to dig into some data to discover where most people view your videos.
 For example, if most of your video traffic comes from mobile searches, then you want to make sure that your thumbnails are optimized for smaller screens.

 Your video thumbnail is the first impression people have of your video content.
 If users find it compelling, you’ll attract more views.
 Creating an impactful thumbnail does take a little extra time, but it’s time well spent – especially in a digital world where video is critical for effective legal marketing.